tock/tock/doc/courses/sosp/capsule.md

 This part of the course will start with a member of the Tock development team presenting its core software architecture.
-This will explain how a Tock platform has a small amount of trusted (can use `unsafe`) code, but the bulk of the kernel code is in *capsules*, which cannot violate Rust's safety guarantees.
+This will explain how a Tock platform has a small amount of trusted code (meaning the code can use Rust's `unsafe` features), but the bulk of the kernel code is in *capsules*, which cannot violate Rust's safety guarantees.
 It'll also explain how RAM constraints lead the Tock kernel to rely on static allocation and use a purely event-driven execution model.

 This presentation will give you the intellectual framework to understand why capsules work as they do, and understand what you'll be doing in the rest